Taylor Heinicke Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 - He also has 127 rushing yards on 25 carries with one touchdown, averaging 21.2 yards per game.

-- The Football Team have thrown the football in 57.0% of their plays from scrimmage this year while running the ball 43.0% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Football Team, who rank 20th in the NFL in points scored, have attempted a pass 57.0% of the time while running the ball 43.0% of the time.

 - Heinicke has thrown 16 passes in the red zone this season, 42.1% of his team's red zone plays.